kubeflow/website/content/docs/other-guides/troubleshooting.md

 ## Pods stuck in Pending state

-There are three pods that have Persistent Volume Claims (PVCs) (1 for 10Gi and 2 for 20Gi) that will get stuck in pending state if they are unable to bind their PVC.
+There are three pods that have Persistent Volume Claims (PVCs) that will get stuck in pending state if they are unable to bind their PVC.
 The three pods are minio, mysql, and vizier-db.
 Check the status of the PVC requests

 ```